Taking a look at 2019’s Q1 video marketing analytics and utilizing them to forecast what’s coming next!

-The video length breakdown shows us that the direction of video lengths is quite limited for very short video ads against the production of longer video lengths.
-But on the contrary, when we look at the consumption and interaction rates, the shorter the video the higher the consumption.
-Let’s break this into numbers:
+The video length breakdown highlights that longer formats are on the come back for sure.
+However when we look at the consumption and interaction rates, the shorter the video is the higher the consumption…

-- 0-60 second videos are only 8% of the market production, although it’s the highest rates of consumption which is 50% as shown below, which can only mean two things; people love engaging with shorter video lengths, the ad budget it high for this length.
+- 0-60 second videos account for only 8% of the market production, although they own the highest rates of consumption which is 50% as shown below, which can only mean two things; people love engaging with shorter video lengths, the ad budget is high for this length.
 (See the purple in the chart)

-- 1-2 minute videos also take up 8% of the production, but the consumption rate decreases to 30 %, indicating a lower ad budget (mint)
+- 1-2 minute videos also account for 8% of the production, but the consumption rate decreases to 30%, indicating a lower ad budget (mint)

-- 2-3 minute videos take up 18% of the produced videos in counter to a satisfying percentage of 15% engagement received (turquoise)
+- 2-3 minute videos account for 18% of produced videos as well as 15% engagement (turquoise)

-- 3-4 lengths are taking up 11% of the market and only 3% engagement in return (yellow)
+- 3-4 lengths are accounting for 11% of the market and only 3% engagement in return (yellow)

-As every data savvy, you ask yourself what do the numbers mean, what action should you take?
+As every data analytics guru asks… What do the numbers mean, what action should you take?

 So arranging the lengths from the most engaging to the least noticed, it’ll go like this:

-Looking at the views in quarter 1, we can take a glimpse of who’s winning the audience before Ramadan.
+Looking at the views in quarter 1, we can take a glimpse of who is ramping up before Ramadan.
 So the top active industries are: